terminal42/escargot/README.md

         if ($crawlUri->hasTag(HtmlCrawlerSubscriber::TAG_REL_NOFOLLOW)) {
             return SubscriberInterface::DECISION_NEGATIVE;
         }

+        // Hint: All of the above are typical for HTML crawlers, so there's a helper for you
+        // to simplify this:
+        if (!Util::isAllowedToFollow($crawlUri, $this->getEscargot())) {
+            return SubscriberInterface::DECISION_NEGATIVE;
+        }

         // Skip the links that have the "type" attribute set and it's not text/html if ($crawlUri->hasTag(HtmlCrawlerSubscriber::TAG_NO_TEXT_HTML_TYPE)) {